 Addicts have long been cast out of society or warehoused in asylums (Malleck, 1999).
 That changed when Bill Wilson and Dr. Bob Smith met in Akron, Ohio, and Alcoholics Anonymous was born.
 Wilson (better known as Bill W.) had a spiritual awakening through the outreach of the Oxford Groups in New York and the rigorous practice of the group's four absolutes: absolute honesty, absolute purity, absolute unselfishness, and absolute love.
 Wilson described his spiritual awakening as a flash of white light and believed he had to help others to maintain his conscious contact with God (Wilson, 2002).
 Recognizing the power of one alcoholic helping another led to the formation of Alcoholics Anonymous in 1935.

-Alcoholics Anoymous often synomous with its self-help groups prefers to see itself as a fellowship of men and women with a common purpose of sobriety (Wilson, 2002).
+Alcoholics Anonymous is often synonymous with its self-help groups prefers to see itself as a fellowship of men and women with a common purpose of sobriety (Wilson, 2002).
 From the foundation of the four absolutes, Wilson and the first AA members created the 12 Steps as a spiritual route to recovery (Wilson, 2002).
 They are:

-1. We admitted we were powerless over alcohol — that our lives had become unmanageable.
+We admitted we were powerless over alcohol — that our lives had become unmanageable.